 Plus, you get to pick them yourself from a quaint little blueberry patch in the shadow of a forest grove.
 It doesn’t get more whimsical than that!

 White Barn Inn & Spa (For Lunch + Spa Experience)

-White Barn Inn & Spa was one of Kennebunkport, Maine’s first upscale hotels.
-It’s a fabulous property with gorgeous dining and a spa that can’t be beaten.
-We love their Kennebunk River Hot Stone Massage, which blends Swedish hot stone modalities with local therapeutic finesse.
+White Barn Inn & Spa was one of Kennebunk, Maine’s first upscale hotels.
+While it’s technically located in nearby Kennebunk, it’s a fabulous property with gorgeous dining and a spa that can’t be beaten.
+I love their Kennebunk River Hot Stone Massage, which blends Swedish hot stone modalities with local therapeutic finesse.

-The White Barn Restaurant is also Forbes Five Star certified, serving contemporary New England cuisine in an elegant, atmospheric setting.
+The White Barn Restaurant is also Forbes Five-Star certified, serving contemporary New England cuisine in an elegant, atmospheric setting.
 For a more casual take, the Bistro serves relaxed classics like lobster pizza and surf & turf.
-Either way, you can expect beautifully presented dishes from local farms, fishermen, and foragers throughout coastal Maine.
+Either way, you can expect beautifully presented dishes from local farms, fishers, and foragers throughout coastal Maine.